 - Dates - Think of them as nature’s caramel.
 When blended into a smooth paste, dates give these fruit-sweetened brownies a rich, deep flavour and a lovely chew.
 They’re naturally high in fibre and minerals, which makes them a smarter choice than refined sugar.

-Together, bananas and dates deliver around 60–70% of the sweetness you’d expect from traditional brownies, but with far more nutritional value.
-That balance makes these healthy banana brownies perfect for children under 5 (in line with the new UK government sugar guidelines), and still indulgent enough to satisfy adults looking for a guilt-free chocolate dessert.
+Together, bananas and dates deliver around 60-70% of the sweetness you’d expect from traditional brownies, but with far more nutritional value.
+That balance makes these healthy banana brownies a sensible pudding for little ones, served at the end of a meal rather than as a between-meal snack, and still rich enough to keep the adults happy.

-This recipe makes one tray (20×30 cm) of fudgy banana–date brownies, about 16 generous squares.
-It’s naturally sweetened with fruit, giving you that rich chocolate flavour with around 60–70% of the sweetness of a traditional brownie.
+This recipe makes one tray (20×30 cm) of fudgy banana and date brownies, about 16 generous squares.
+It’s naturally sweetened with fruit, giving you that rich chocolate flavour with around 60-70% of the sweetness of a traditional brownie.

 - Bananas (480 g, 4 medium, very ripe) - The riper, the sweeter and moister your brownies.